jonuwz/splunk-k8s-connect-experiment/README.md

 ### prereqs
 This is a toy implementation - assuming on your laptop.
 You will need linux or WSL2.
-You will also need with docker, kubectl and helm installed - these are trivailly googleable.
+You will also need docker, kubectl and helm installed - these are trivailly googleable.

+## Why ?

 [splunk connect for kubernetes](https://github.com/splunk/splunk-connect-for-kubernetes) solves the problem of raw logs not containing metadata.
 (container name etc etc).